cosmos/cosmos/WHITEPAPER.md

-A strict majority of Yay or YayWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as accepted (or decided as failed), but 1/3+ can veto the majority decision by voting with force.
+A strict majority of Yay or YayWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as accepted (or decided as failed), but 1/3+ can veto the majority decision by voting "with force".
 When a strict majority is vetoed, everyone gets punished by losing `VetoPenaltyFeeBlocks` (DEFAULT 1 day's worth of blocks) worth of fees (except taxes which will not be affected), and the party that vetoed the majority decision will be additionally